tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * Calculating a short window rolling moving average and a long window rolling moving average of closing prices.

-* Defining logic for an active trade signal as 1 when the short MA crosses under the long MA and 0 when the short MA crosses above the long MA.
+* Defining logic for an active trade signal as 1 when the short MA crosses under the long MA, and 0 when the short MA crosses above the long MA.

 * Calculating the points at which an entry or exit position should be made using 1 or -1.